 Americans consumed 596 million pounds of honey in 2017, according to a recent study by the University of California Agricultural Issues Center.
-This means that each person ate 1.82 pounds of honey during the time of the study.
-This is not surprising since honey has been recognized as one of the most nutritious foods in the market for centuries.
-As a matter of fact, one of the latest researches claimed that honey has a lot of benefits for people aged 65 and above.
+Each means that each person ate 1.82 pounds of honey during the time of the survey.
+Not surprising since honey is one of the most nutritious foods in the market for centuries.
+One of the latest researches claimed that honey has a lot of benefits for people aged 65 and above.
 Aside from its medicinal benefits on a person’s body, here are several reasons why seniors must include honey in their diet regularly.

 Improves Gastrointestinal Health

-Honey is known for its antibacterial properties.
-It is also used for treating diseases like Methicillin-resistant Staphylococcus aureus (MRSA) as well as other antibiotic-resistant infections when converted in purified forms.
-In addition, a dose of honey may also be a good source of probiotics that could improve an elderly’s natural gut flora.
-This will be beneficial to all seniors who are diagnosed with stomach ulcers or other gastrointestinal problems, especially if they want to avoid acquiring illnesses cut down on their expenses in assisted living care.
-If all nursing homes will serve honey to their patients, stomach problems may be prevented.
+Honey is known for its antibacterial properties and treating diseases like Methicillin-resistant Staphylococcus aureus (MRSA) as well as other antibiotic-resistant infections when converted in purified forms.
+Also, a dose of honey may be a good source of probiotics that could improve an elderly’s natural gut flora.
+All seniors diagnosed with stomach ulcers or other gastrointestinal problems find ingesting honey beneficial.
+If all nursing homes serve honey to their patients, stomach problems may improve.

 Lowers Blood Pressure And Improves Cholesterol

-The antioxidant compounds found in honey had been linked to reducing a person’s blood pressure.
-This is based on a study claiming that both humans and rats showed noticeable improvements in their blood pressure levels after consuming honey regularly.
-Honey consumption is also mentioned to be the cause of significant improvements to a person’s high LDL cholesterol levels.
-Since most seniors are affected by blood pressure and cholesterol problems, eating honey on a daily basis will reduce their risks of acquiring more serious ailments in the long run.
+The antioxidant compounds found in honey have helped in reducing a person’s blood pressure.
+A study on both humans and rats showed noticeable improvements in their blood pressure levels after consuming honey regularly.
+Honey consumption leads to significant improvements to a person’s high LDL cholesterol levels.
+Since most seniors are affected by blood pressure and cholesterol problems, eating honey reduces their risks of acquiring more severe ailments in the long run.

 Boosts Memory And Energy Levels